smckech/lordcephei.github.io/pages/buildingfpinput.md

 Because HAM_AUTOBAS_P is set, **lmfa** save estimates for logarithmic derivative parameters P into basp0._ext_.
 As is well known from elementary quantum mechanics, and as described [here](lmto.html#pbasp), there is a relation between the energy of a wave function and its logaritmic derivative at some radius.
 This information is supplied through the parameters P.

 **lmfa** calculates P for the free-atom potential.
-Since this potential is not so far removed from the crystal potential, these parameters reasonably well find the "band center" for each partial wave _l_.
+Since this potential is not so far removed from the crystal potential, these parameters can find the "band center" reasonably well for each partial wave _l_.
 In any case, these are only estimates; they normally get "floated" in the self-consistency cycle.

 ##### _Automatically finding envelope function parameters_